-- □ Open the Device Security > Management Access > Web dialog. - □ Specify the timeout period in minutes in the Configuration frame, Web interface session timeout [min] field. - $\Box$ Save the changes temporarily.
-To do this, click the $\checkmark$ button.
+- □ Open the Device Security > Management Access > Web dialog. - Specify the timeout period in minutes in the Configuration frame, Web interface session timeout [min] field. - \Box Save the changes temporarily.
+To do this, click the \checkmark button.

+'''

-network management access web timeout <0..160>
+network management access web timeout

+<0..160>

+'''

-Specify the timeout period in minutes for Graphical User Interface sessions
+To change to the Privileged EXEC mode.
+To specify the timeout period in minutes for Graphical User Interface sessions